mRs-/Black-Friday-Deals/README.md

 ### 💰 [Stage View](https://noteifyapp.com/stage-view/) - Stage View is a utility that adds a preview of the windows in the group in Stage Manager. | 40% OFF with code **MACPLUSBLACKFRIDAY2023** or [using the link](http://sites.fastspring.com/noteifyapp/product/stageview?option=show_contents&coupon=MACPLUSBLACKFRIDAY2023)
 ### 💰 [EagleFiler](https://c-command.com/store/sale) - Organize files, archive e-mails, save Web pages and notes, search everything (Mac) · 25% off
 ### 💸 [CleanClip](https://cleanclip.cc/?ref=blackfridaydeals) - The cleanest Clipboard Manager on macOS, ever!
 Say goodbye to clipboard content overwrite.
 Master your clipboard with precision using the paste stack function.	| 50% OFF with code **BF2023**
+### 💸 [Audio writer iOS 🎙️](https://audiowriter.app/) - No more "ums" or "ahs" in your transcripts.
+Get a clean, error-free transcript with improved grammar & punctuation. | 50% OFF
+### 💸 [Writers brew macOS 📝](https://writersbrew.app/) - An AI assistant app perfect for everyday writing that turns your rough notes into finished drafts WRITE.
+IMPROVE.
+REPLY.
+SUMMARIZE.
+TRANSLATE. | 40% OFF

 ## 🎨 Graphic Software
 ### 💰 [Sparkle 5 - Visual Website Builder](https://sparkleapp.com/store/) - Build the website you always wanted, visually, on your Mac.
 40% OFF (automatically applied)